-Quorum is met when both requirements listed below are satisfied:
+Quorum is met when both of the following requirements are satisfied:

-- Minimum membership representation as required by the TCPS 2 2022.
-Specifically, - 2 members with expertise in the relevant research discipline of the research proposal - o 1 member knowledgeable in ethics - o 1 community member (no affiliation with the University) - o 1 member knowledgeable in the applicable law
+- Minimum membership representation as required by the TCPS 2 2022: - 2 members with expertise in the relevant research discipline of the research proposal. - o 1 member knowledgeable in ethics. - o 1 community member (no affiliation with the University). - o 1 member knowledgeable in the applicable law.